systembolaget/Physical-computing-transistor-solenoid-tutorial-11b-Automated-Nepalese-standing-bells/README.md

-# Physical computing sensor transistor motor tutorial - Automated Nepalese standing bells
+# Physical computing transistor solenoid tutorial - Automated Nepalese standing bells

 Meditation automation.
 How to use standing bells and solenoid mallets with Arduino using millis().
 Say goodbye to blocking delay()